â„šī¸ Fast-loading version for search engines - Click here for the interactive version

 Validation of eligibility

-The FTA will review the Clarification request to determine whether the Applicant is eligible to submit the Clarification request and that none of the grounds for rejection listed in paragraph 3.3 applies.
+The FTA will review the Clarification request to determine whether the Applicant is eligible to submit the Clarification request and that none of the grounds for rejection listed in section 4.3 apply.
+The FTA will also consider whether any of the grounds of rejection in section 4.4 apply, and whether the Clarification request will be rejected or accepted.
+The Applicant will be notified if the Clarification request is rejected and reasons will be provided for such rejection via EmaraTax.

 If the Clarification request is accepted, the FTA may request further information.
-If further information is requested, the Applicant is required to submit the requested information within 40 business days from the date the information was requested.
-If the Applicant does not provide the requested information within this period, the FTA may close the request in the system.
-[6]
+If further information is requested, the Applicant is required to submit the requested information within 40 Business Days from the date the information was requested.
+If the Applicant does not provide the requested information within this period, the Application request will be rejected.[9]

 Issuance of Clarifications